 - The group collects and analyzes each provider’s performance, quality, and resource utilization data through ophthalmology clinic software, in order to continuously improve their delivery of care.
 So there’s continuous improvement within that group.
 Why is that important?
 The QPP (MIPS/APMs) is not pass or fail—the program tiers bonuses and penalties based on performance.
 You get paid a little extra if you do “good,” much more if you’re doing “great.”

 - Depending on the group, providers may receive shared savings or bonuses if they meet the CIEN’s goals.
-You can also reap the economies of scale with shared expenses and resources, group purchasing, and centralization of services like revenue cycle solutions, billing, or credentialing.
+You can also reap the economies of scale with shared expenses and resources, group purchasing, and centralization of services like revenue cycle management, billing, or credentialing.
 Again, it all depends on the group.

 Q: How do I know if a CIEN is right for my practice?